 Redstone Arsenal is a military installation, so you need to get permission to enter before you can consider riding here.
-To do this, you need installation access badge and a background check from the visitor center. (link) Once you get that, you have to come on base.
+To do this, you need an access badge from the visitor center. (link) Once you get that, you have to come on base.
 Gate 8 and Gate 9 are your best bets for weekend access, but the recreational pass will only work at Gate 9.
 Also, you need to follow the Redstone Arsenal cycling rules.
 Some of these are common sense, like wearing a helmet.
 Others are less intuitive, like Rideout Road (between Gate 9 and Martin Road) is off limits to cyclists between the hours of 0600-1700 Monday-Friday and Martin Road (between Patton Road and Rideout Road) is off limits to cyclists between the hours of 0600-1700 Monday-Friday.

-These rules keep out the casual cyclists, but long weekend rides make it all worthwhile.
+These rules keep out the casual cyclists, but long weekend road biking make it all worthwhile.

 Final Thoughts on Bike Trails in Huntsville

 If you’re a rider coming to Huntsville, I hope I have inspired you to bring your bike.
 If you live a short drive away, cycling in Huntsville makes a good excuse for a weekend getaway.
 If you’re a local (or considering moving here), the bike trails in Huntsville will get you out and exploring the Rocket City.
 Each of these rides change with the season, from spring bloom to fall foliage and everything in between.
 There’s always a season and a reason to get out and ride (or hike or mountain bike too).

 Disclaimer: This post was made in partnership with Bicycle Cove.
 They’re my go-to bike shop in Huntsville, where I purchased my new mountain bike, bike accessories and go for tune-ups and repairs.